What education and/or training do you have that relates to your work?

 We've been fortunate to have a lot of experience with older pets at the end of their life cycle.
 We understand the extra time and hospice-like care that goes into attending to older pets.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. A customer should sit down with the pet sitter before leaving to cover all aspects of pet care while they're gone and allow us as pet sitters to get to know the pets.
+A customer should sit down with the pet sitter before leaving to cover all aspects of pet care while they're gone and allow us as pet sitters to get to know the pets.
 We do the best job of pet sitting when we have a thorough background on a pet's healthy history, veterinarian, emergency vet and any medications and special foods, toys and treats they're allowed.
 It makes for healthy and happy pets when the pet owner returns.

-A. We're professional pet sitters so we are licensed, bonded and insured.
+We're professional pet sitters so we are licensed, bonded and insured.
 If a person gets their neighbor or a college kid to pet sit for less money, they are not protected.
 For example, our insurance carrier provides us with a monthly list of nationwide claims.
 An average dog bite costs the insurance company over $8,000.
 Our insurance coverage protects pet owners from these types of claims while we are pet sitting their pets.